Audio workflow hub

 Start from the job, not from guesswork.

-26 routes are grouped by intent so Picmu feels like a clear decision map, not just a grid of cards.
+26 pages are grouped by job, so Picmu works like a decision map instead of a random grid of cards.

 Playback is not decode